apple/swift-service-context/CONTRIBUTING.md

 Please ensure to specify the following:

-* Swift Distributed Tracing Baggage commit hash
+* Swift Service Context commit hash
-* Contextual information (e.g. what you were trying to achieve with Swift Distributed Tracing Baggage)
+* Contextual information (e.g. what you were trying to achieve with Swift Service Context)
 * Simplest possible steps to reproduce
     * More complex the steps are, lower the priority will be.
     * A pull request with failing test case is preferred, but it's just fine to paste the test case into the issue description.